My current P2P investments are listed below (last updated 17 December 2019):

 My Funding Circle investment has performed strongly to date (7.8% returns) though I have reduced my exposure due to significantly increased selling time-frames which I believe may become the norm based on the current trend.
 I intend to leave my remaining balance invested but will not be reinvesting my repayments due to these significant secondary market delays.

 New P2P investments

 Loanpad is a relatively new peer-to-peer lending platform but probably my personal favourite.
 I’m a big fan of the concept – the platform offers investors exposure to the lower risk portion of bridging/development loans, with a lending partner taking on the higher risk position.
 I am currently reinvesting all interest within the ‘Premium’ account offering which pays 5.0% and offers access to cash within 60 days in normal market conditions.

-My largest P2P investment is currently held with Assetz Capital, split across their 90 Day Access Account, Great British Business Account, and Property Secured Lending Account.
+My largest P2P investment is currently held with Assetz Capital, split across their 90 Day Access Account, Great British Business Account (now closed to new investment), and Property Secured Lending Account (now closed to new investment).
 I am invested via both standard and IFISA accounts and have been very pleased with the investment performance to date with an average rate of interest of 5.8%.
 I am reinvesting all interest at the moment, but will most likely withdraw the non-ISA funds once cashback has been received purely to reduce exposure.

 I’ve been very happy with the performance of Unbolted – it has achieved c.7.0% interest rate to date with no issues.
 My only qualm is that there’s no ability to resell investments but this is understandable as the loans tend to be short term.
 As I prefer to focus my peer-to-peer investments in platforms where it’s possible to regain access to funds quickly, I am no longer reinvesting my repayments.